-You’ll do well on descents if you’re running flats, but you’ll struggle a bit when riding short flats and when cycling up hills.
-So, definitely ride clipless if you race and either flats or clipless if you do recreational enduro.
+You’ll do well on descents running flat pedals, but you’ll struggle a bit when riding short flats and when going up hills.
+Definitely ride clipless if you race enduro and either flats or clipless if you do recreational enduro.

 What Pedals Are Best for Cross Country and Cyclocross?

-If you’ve watched cross-country and cyclocross riders, you’d have noticed that they mostly ride clipless.
-To win in these kinds of cycling races, you need all the pedal power you can muster.
-And there’s no better way to increase pedaling efficiency than riding clipped in.
-But if you don’t race, you can run either flats or clipless.
+Have you ever watched cross-country and cyclocross riders do their thing?
+They mostly ride clipless.
+To win in these two races, you have to leverage every advantage you can for maximum pedal power.
+And there’s no better way to increase pedaling efficiency than riding clipless.
+But if you don’t race cyclocross or XC, you can use any pedals you like.

-Again, opinion remains divided here.
-Some cyclists are unrepentant flat-pedal fans while others prefer riding nice and clipped in.
-That said, clipless pedals tend to more common in gravel biking than are flat pedals.
+Some cyclists are unrepentant flat-pedal fans while others prefer riding clipped in.
+That said, clipless pedals tend to be more common in gravel biking than flat pedals.

-While some gravel bike riders use single-sided clipless road bike pedals, most seem to prefer double-sided clipless mounntain bike pedals.
-The main reason for that preference is the increased ability of double-sided clipless mountain bike pedals to shed mud.
+While some gravel bike riders use single-sided clipless road bike pedals, most seem to prefer double-sided clipless mountain bike pedals.
+The main reason for this preference is the increased ability of double-sided clipless pedals to shed mud.

-Roadies typically use road biking-focused pedals.
-These are usually single-sided clipless pedals designed specifically for road cyclists.
-But some road cyclists favor double-sided clipless mountain bike pedals.
+Roadies typically use single-sided clipless pedals designed specifically for road cycling.
+But some roadies favor double-sided clipless MTB pedals.

-Here’s the thing: roadies almost always ride clipped in.
-That means they usually use stiff, carbon-soled shoes that make for really good power transfer.
+Roadies use stiff, carbon-soled shoes that make for really good power transfer.
 In road cycling, speed matters more than performing tricks.
-That’s why you need to ride in super-stiff road biking shoes that feature cleats.
+And that’s where stiff-soled road biking shoes help.

-Generally, a road cyclist doesn’t need to unclip as often as a mountain bike or off-road rider.
+Generally, a road cyclist doesn’t need to unclip as often as an off-road rider.
 So, you’re not worrying about not being able to clip out the whole time.

-Other times you have to slow down and put your feet down when passing between vehicles.
-In those situations, you want to have flat pedals, preferably wide ones that won’t let your feet slip off.
+If you’re a commuter, you’re riding in urban environments a lot.
+You stop, start, and stop again because there are traffic lights to obey and crossroads to keep an eye on.
+Other times you have to slow down and put your feet down to navigate between vehicles.
+In these situations, flat pedals may be preferable, especially wider ones that won’t let your feet slip off.

 Advantages of Flat Pedals

-2.A great option for when your ride has lots of stops and starts
+- They’re a great option for when your ride has lots of stops and starts.

 Disadvantages of Flat Pedals

-3. Not as efficient as clipless pedals when going up hills or during high-intensity rides
+- They’re not as efficient as clipless options when going up hills or when doing high-intensity rides.

-4. No “I’m one with my bike” feeling
+- You won’t get the “I’m one with my bike” feeling.

 Advantages of Clipless Pedals